pilotmoon/popclipweb/site/buy.md

 ::: tip Summary of terms

-**2 years of updates** means you will receive free updates to all versions of PopClip released within 2 years of the purchase date.
+**2 years of free updates** means you will receive free updates to all versions of PopClip released within 2 years of the purchase date.
 After that, you can continue to use the last version you received but you will need to buy a new license to receive further updates.

-**Lifetime updates** means you will receive free updates to all future versions of PopClip.
+**Lifetime free updates** means you will receive free updates to all future versions of PopClip.

 **Personal license** means means the license is for your personal use only.
 You